-Jilly discusses the latest Rutshire Chronicles novel and her love of Suffolk.
+Bestselling author Jilly Cooper talks to us about the latest novel in the Rutshire Chronicles 'Mount!' and her love of Suffolk and supporting libraries.

 Jilly Cooper OBE began her career as a journalist.
 She has written novels, children's books and non-fiction, but is possibly best known for The Rutshire Chronicles, her series of bestsellers that includes Riders, Rivals and Polo, each of which have sold more than a million copies.
 Jilly has recently published the latest in the Rutshire Chronicles, Mount!